Kourtney Kardashian Shows Off Toned Backside In Skimpy Polka Dot Bikini On Instagram

 The post garnered more than 4,000 likes in 17 hours.
 Fans took to the comments section to share their praise for the stunning mother’s swimwear look.

-“So awesome & beautiful!!!!” one follower wrote with several flower and heart eye emoji.
+“So awesome & beautiful!!!!” one follower wrote, adding several flower and heart-eyed emoji.

 “Very very good,” another fan said, while a third user called Kourtney “goals.”